gcastellan0s/miraribase/README.rst

 *These features can be enabled during initial project setup.*

-* Serve static files from Amazon S3, Google Cloud Storage or Whitenoise_
+* Serve static files from Amazon S3
 * Configuration for Celery_ and Flower_ (the latter in Docker setup only)
 * Integration with Sentry_ for error logging